webaware/gravityforms-eway/readme.txt

 The full changelog for Gravity Forms Eway can be found [on GitHub](https://github.com/webaware/gravityforms-eway/blob/master/changelog.md).
 Recent entries:

-### 2.5.1, 2023-05-30

-* fixed: fatal error when used with Coupons add-on

-### 2.5.0, 2023-05-18
+### 2.6.0

-* fixed: handle invalid start/end dates getting recurring payment description
-* fixed: compatible with Gravity Forms 2.7 honeypot enhancements
+Released 2024-07-14

+* fixes: PHP notice on deprecated creation of dynamic properties in PHP 8.1+
-* changed: requires PHP version 7.3+
+* changed: requires minimum PHP version 7.4 (recommend version 8.2 or higher)
-* changed: additional logging to help troubleshoot problems
-* changed: updated build system, production CSS is now minified